Canonical URLs: A Beginner's Guide to Canonical Tags

 How to Audit Canonical Tags on Your Site

-After logging in, search for a URL at the top.
+Log in and enter a URL at the top.

 Google Search Console interface highlighting a URL in the search bar

-Scroll down to see the “Google-selected canonical.”
+Scroll down to find the ”Google-selected canonical.”

 Google Search Console showing “URL Inspection” report with the “Google-selected canonical" in the “Page indexing” section